 - 14.4.1.
 The System Administration and Institutions should establish standards for the secure development of software, systems, and architecture; and should also consider the following: - 14.4.1.1.
 Security of the development environment; - 14.4.1.2.
 Security in the software development methodology; - 14.4.1.3.
 Secure coding guidelines for each programming language used; - 14.4.1.4.
 Security requirements in the design phase; - 14.4.1.5.
 Security checkpoints within the project milestones; - 14.4.1.6.
 Secure repositories; - 14.4.1.7.
 Security in version control; - 14.4.1.8.
 Required application security knowledge; and - 14.4.1.9.
 Developers' capability of avoiding, finding, and remediating vulnerabilities. - 14.4.2.
 System administrators are responsible for maintaining the security of systems and keeping software up to date. - 14.4.3.
+Custodians are responsible for developing security plans for information resources that they manage.
+Security plans should include consideration of networks, facilities, systems, and other information resources. - 14.4.4.
+Applications and information systems must be designed to align with the enterprise architecture framework.
+Security requirements must be included in base architecture during information technology development, acquisition and deployment.

-Systems that are no longer supported by the vendor will not be allowed to connect to the institution network without compensating controls approved by the office of the Information Security Officer. - 14.4.4.
+- 14.4.5.
+Systems that are no longer supported by the vendor will not be allowed to connect to the institution network without compensating controls approved by the office of the Information Security Officer. - 14.4.6.
 Development, testing, and operational environments should be separate for all systems to reduce the risks of unauthorized access or changes to the operational environment.

 14.5.
-Technical Vulnerability Management
+Vulnerability Management